Outgoing Spam Monitoring

 - Locate the relevant message and select Lock Identity from the dropdown:

 - In the prompt, enter a reason for locking this sender and click Confirm.

 You can also lock the Outgoing user from here (by selecting Lock user in the dropdown).
-This would prevent any outbound mail being sent from that outgoing user (IP or domain).
+This would prevent any outgoing mail being sent from that outgoing user (IP or domain).

 An ARF report is sent each time an outgoing spam message is blocked, and will contain a copy of the original message including headers.
 For information on how to set this up, see Configure the Abuse Report Address.

 Many larger companies already process ARF reports originating from external sources such as AOL.
 You can simply set your administrator address to point to your existing ARF parsing infrastructure, so your existing abuse handling systems automatically receive and process our datafeeds.